niallobrien/hackathon-starter-plus/README.md

 # Or, if you prefer to use `yarn` instead of `npm`
 yarn install

+# To compile the client-side JS and watch for changes
+npm run dev

-# Then simply start your app
+# Then simply start your app (in another terminal)
 node app.js
 ```